scorecardresearch

 Post-9/11 fallout

-Pakistan had previously, in the anti-Soviet war in Afghanistan, supported the mujahideen that eventually became the Taliban.
+Referring to the post-9/11 US-led ‘war on terror’, Asif blamed military Musharraf for pitting Pakistan against the Taliban.
+Islamabad had previously, in the anti-Soviet war in Afghanistan, supported the mujahideen that eventually became the Taliban.

-Musharraf, who seized power in a 1999 coup, aligned Pakistan with the US after 9/11.
-In 2001, he assured then US president George W. Bush of full cooperation against the Taliban and Al-Qaeda.
-Islamabad provided holistic support by offering airspace, logistics, all military facilities, intelligence, and manpower.
+Musharraf, who seized power in a 1999 coup, had assured then US president George W. Bush in 2001 of full cooperation against the Taliban and Al-Qaeda.
+Islamabad provided support by offering airspace, logistics, all military facilities, intelligence, and manpower.

-Since 2002, Pakistan reportedly received over $33 billion in aid from the US, but public backlash grew over sovereignty and there rose rebel organisations like Tehrik-i-Taliban Pakistan (TTP), which primarily operates along the Afghanistan-Pakistan border.
+Since 2002, Pakistan reportedly received over $33 billion in aid from the US, but public backlash grew.
+During this time, Tehrik-i-Taliban Pakistan (TTP), which primarily operates along the Afghanistan-Pakistan border, also entered the picture.

 Loss of identity